eklatzer/image-watermark/README.md

         Distance of the watermark to the bottom side of the image -output string
-        Path for the images with watermark (default "./out") -watermark string
+        Path for the images with watermark (default "./out") -output_sizes string
+        List of sizes in which the output images are stored (width in pixels) separated by comma.
+Special value: source (default "source")
+  -watermark string
         Path and file of the watermark (must be .png) (default "watermark.png")
 ```